Nonmelanoma Skin Cancer: Symptoms

-Most skin cancers appear as a new growth or as a change in the size or in the color of a growth you've had.
-These changes can happen slowly or rapidly.
-Some growths may appear as sores that never go away, or the growths may bleed.
+Nonmelanoma skin cancer may appear as a new growth.
+Or it may occur as a change in the size or in the color of a growth you already have.
+These changes can happen slowly or quickly.
+Here are things to look out for.

-A small, raised bump that is shiny or has a pearly appearance.
-Often you may also notice small blood vessels in it.
+A small, raised bump that is shiny or pearly.
+It may have small blood vessels in it.

 A small, flat spot that is scaly, irregularly shaped, and pale, pink, or red.

-A spot that bleeds briefly, heals up and appears to have disappeared, but then starts to bleed again in a few weeks.
+A spot that bleeds easily and briefly, then heals up and appears to go away.
+It then bleeds again in a few weeks.

-A rough bump that appears, then rapidly grows.
+A rough or scaly bump that appears, then grows quickly.

 Flat, red patches on the skin that are irregularly shaped.
 The patches may or may not bleed.